iananicro/Rubiks-Cube-Data-Analyzer/README.md

 Dataset Explanation
 -----
-This program was my Final Project for my ITS462 Application Integration from December 2023.

 The dataset that I used compiles data from thousands of different Rubik’s Cube solves, including the solve ID, solve time, scramble and date solved.

 This dataset contains information beginning on 7 September 2020, and ending on 23 August 2021.
 It would’ve contained a few thousand more solves up to around October of 2023, but unfortunately it was not backed up.